-Clemson University promotes the security of campus personnel and appropriate access to university property.
-During normal business hours, Clemson University is open to students, parents, employees, contractors and guests.
-During normal business hours, Clemson University is open to students, parents, employees, contractors and guests.
-During COVID-19 operations, campus buildings are locked and access is granted by card access or key issued by a representative of the Clemson University Police Department, TigerOne Card Services or the designated Building Security Coordinator.
+Clemson University promotes the security of campus personnel and appropriate access to University property.
+During normal business hours, Clemson University is open to students, parents, employees, contractors and guests during normal operations.
+During COVID-19 operations, campus buildings are locked, and access is granted by card access or key issued by a representative of the Clemson University Police Department, TigerOne Card Services or the designated Building Security Coordinator.
 During periods of extended closure, the Clemson University Police Department will only admit those persons with approval from the designated Building Security Coordinator.